dmbarbour/wikilon/docs/AboutAO.md

 A heuristic balance of precise and lazy cache maintenance may prove effective in the general case, e.g. based on an effort quota upon performing each dictionary update.

-*Aside:* When computing cacheID of a linker object, we might hide symbols for tokens that we know will be linked (i.e. anything we could have inlined).
-Doing so might improve reuse of cache independent of names.
+*Aside:* We can potentially improve cache precision further by use of an inline analysis to determine which symbols would not be part of our output.
+Use of the [VerSum SeqHash](https://people.csail.mit.edu/nickolai/papers/vandenhooff-versum.pdf) concept might be useful for logically inlining subprograms for purpose of hashing and caching.

 ### Accelerated Dictionary

-An AO runtime will generally include an anonymous, accelerated dictionary - a set of words with definitions whose implementations may be hand-optimized.
+An AO runtime will generally specify one or more anonymous, accelerated dictionaries - words with definitions whose implementations may be hand-optimized.
 Other dictionaries may then derive from the accelerated dictionary.
 Recognizing accelerated definitions is most readily performed via the word cache, e.g. we can recognize whenever a word's cacheID matches the same from our accelerated dictionary, and if so use the accelerated implementation.

+This is discussed more under [ABC](AboutABC.md).

 ## AO Development

-AO development is based on ABC development, but the use of words augments this in many ways:
+AO development is based on ABC development, but use of words augments this.

-* implicit targets for debugging, program animations
-* metadata and declarations, e.g. via `word.type`
-* embed tests and examples for each word in dictionary

-More broadly, use of symbolic structure via words provides a convenient platform for both stateful updates and computed views.
-The [application model](ApplicationModel.md) represents 'applications' within a stateful codebase.
-This is integrated with the real-world through publish-subscribe models and other RESTful techniques.

-Type declarations are something that must still be considered carefully with AO.
-Potential to support named types or human-level documentation for types could be very useful, as is potential to integrate additional type constraints with static type checking.

-AO does introduce an interesting new 'effect' that could be tracked for type safety: a context of named dictionaries upon which a computation might depend.
-This is important for understanding mutability.
-However, this context might be restricted at an AO security layer.

-### Caveats

-This AO representation has many nice properties, but has some weaknesses:

-1. AO files and ABC aren't very convenient for direct use by humans.
-They can work in a pinch, but AO is intended to be manipulated primarily through [editable views](EditingAO.md) or an [application model](ApplicationModel.md).
-1. There is no support for *metadata* such as timestamps, commit messages, or bug tracking.
-Instead, the intention is that AO development environments should represent such metadata within an AO dictionary (perhaps an auxiliary named dictionary).
-This ensures metadata is accessible to Awelon application models or views.
-1. To rename a word requires rewriting every reference to that word.
-This might be performed by a development environment, but is not a first-class feature of the AO representation.
-1. Updates apply only to whole definitions.
-Fortunately, it is easy to factor large AO code into small words that can be updated independently when need arises.
-Append only updates can be modeled by a command pattern (cf. [application model](ApplicationModel.md)).
+At the human layer, words can be used to generate human-meaningful [editable views](EditingAO.md) that are readable and comprehensible without a heroic effort.
+A development environment can help isolate errors by naming the words where they appear, and focusing on word-specific computations.
+Words serve implicitly as both tests and type checks.
+Associative words can provide extra metadata and context - e.g. `word.doc` and `word.type`.

+AO developers are encouraged to construct very 'wide' dictionaries.
+This is unlike conventional languages where each "library" covers a specific problem and "applications" compose multiple libraries.
+Instead, developers derive from a popular, curated dictionary that includes an abundance of integrated examples and documentation.
+As necessary, they may patch or merge DVCS-style to push or integrate external changes.

+The Awelon [application model](ApplicationModel.md) allows for a hosted dictionary to contain applications including data elements and databases and so on.
+And even support dictionary-level garbage collection.
+It's ultimately a very RESTful style, able to integrate with real-time systems via publish-subscribe and other multi-agent system idioms.

 ## Constraints on Words and Tokens